 Difference Between Different Types Of Yeast

-They all follow the same principle of dough rising once, then punched down, then rising again, and finally going into the oven.
+They all follow the same principle of dough rising once, then punched down, then rise again and finally go into the oven.

 These can be used interchangeably, with variations in measurements.